 Important: When configuring the agent templates, leave the existing server address as a secondary address (see screenshot below).
 This will allow for failover in the event of an upstream disruption to the proxy service (see the Firewall ACLs section below for more details).

-Caution: It is highly suggested to create a new template when configuring the proxy.
+Caution: It is highly suggested to create a new template for initial testing when configuring the proxy.
 Improper formatting in the default template can cause global communication loss with agents and can be difficult to correct.

 VPN Configuration – UDP Traffic (optional) #